 To get to know intimately about Kundalini, you can check out the first article of the series.
-In short, Kundalini is a natural reservoir of energy that resides within the human body.
-It can be awakened through physical as well as psychological processes and can be utilized for gaining success in various material as well as spiritual endeavors.
+In essence of brevity, I’d like to highlight that Kundalini is a natural reservoir of energy that resides within the human body.
+It can be awakened through physical as well as psychological processes and can be utilized for gaining success in various material goals as well as spiritual endeavors.

 On the other hand, there are many side effects of using the second method: Yoga.
-It’s because if Kundalini Yoga is done without proper guidance, it can end up harming the person instead of benefiting him.
-Yes, physical stimulation of Kundalini reservoir through yoga is a faster method of awakening your it but it can have many side effects if not taught by a learned guru or teacher.
+If Kundalini Yoga is done without proper guidance, it can end up harming the person instead of benefiting him.
+Yes, physical stimulation of Kundalini reservoir through yoga is a faster method of awakening your Kundalini, but it can have many side effects especially if not taught by a learned guru or teacher.

 So let us say you have used one of these three methods and are feeling some aftereffects.
 You can feel the surge of a new energy bubbling inside you that seems to be whispering subtle motivations in your ear every time you are down and out.
 But you are still not sure if it is indeed the flow of Kundalini or something else that is powering your fountain of youth.
 Following are some typical signs and symptoms that are seen in individuals whose Kundalini has recently awakened.

 First telltale sign is a headache.
 I know headache is quite common and hence let me be precise.
 When the reservoir of Kundalini opens up, the liquid travels from the base of the spine up the energy chakras.
-After reaching the Aagya chakra or the third eye chakra it falls down to the Anahita chakra creating a soundless vibration.
-Now typically if Kundalini has not been awakened properly -or even it has been- the energy liquid sometimes gets stuck right behind the Aagya chakra.
-This is the reason that one gets a constant headache centered around the forehead if his Kundalini has been recently awakened.
+After reaching the third eye chakra it falls down to the Anahata Chakra creating a soundless vibration.
+Now typically if Kundalini has not been awakened properly the Kundalini liquid sometimes gets stuck right behind the Aagya chakra.
+This is the reason that one gets a constant headache centered around the forehead if his Kundalini has awakened recently.

 Another typical sign is feeling hot.
-The Kundalini liquid is warm, or to be scientifically accurate highly exothermic because of the energy component inside it.
-Introduction of Kundalini into our system increases our Pitta and hence along with a high energy input we also experience a slight increase in our core body temperature especially if the Kundalini is not entirely utilized by us.
+The Kundalini liquid is warm, or in scientific terms highly exothermic because of the energy component inside it.
+Introduction of Kundalini into our system increases our Pitta and hence along with a high energy input we also experience a slight increase in our core body temperature especially if the Kundalini is not properly utilized by us.
 High Pitta is a typical side effect of Kundalini and can cause mouth sores, stomach ailments, and in extreme cases liver infection.

 4. Changing Sleep Cycle

 Kundalini and the spiritual energy contained in it also manipulates the sleep cycle.
-So, it is natural to experience deep dreamless sleep on some days and total insomnia on other days.
+So, it is natural to experience deep dreamless sleep on some days and crippling insomnia on other.
 Sometimes you feel so ecstatic that you can’t sit down for a second and on other days you’re so lethargic that you don’t want to get out of bed.
-These events however only occur in the beginning and as the body adjusts to the Kundalini flow, the feeling of sleeplessness or lathargy subsides.
+These events however only occur in the beginning and as the body adjusts to the Kundalini flow, the feeling of sleeplessness or lethargy subsides.